-For certification bodies not using auditXpressXTM, the IFS Database will provide a separate page for the download of the QR-code from the IFS Database, in order to generate a certificate.
+For certification bodies not using auditXpressX[TM] to generate the certificate, IFS provides a separate page for the download of the QR-code from the IFS Database.

-The QR-code can be created via "My Clients" by providing following data:
+The QR-code can be created via "My Clients" by providing the COID.